Family Channel (Canada): Removal of Disney Channel programming rights and programming changes (2015–2025)

-Attempted sale, closure (2024–2025)
+Closure

 On December 18, 2024, WildBrain announced that it would sell a two-thirds majority stake of its television operations (including Family Channel) to IoM Media Ventures, a Halifax-based company founded by former WildBrain CEO Dana Landry.

 In April 2025, WildBrain stated that it would be renegotiating aspects of the agreement, citing factors such as a decision by Bell Canada to not renew its carriage agreements for WildBrain's channels, pulling them from their lineup on May 20.

 On August 25, 2025, WildBrain announced that it was unable to renew its carriage agreements with Rogers Cable, and announced plans to close all of its specialty channels (including Family) in the near future, stating that the decline of its carriage agreements meant the channels no longer had most of their value and were "no longer commercially viable".
 Television providers later reported that the closure would take effect at the end of the broadcast day of October 22, 2025.
+On October 31, 2025, the CRTC confirmed it had revoked Family's licence at the request of WildBrain.

 Programming

 Family's programming was aimed towards youth audiences, encompassing original and acquired children's television series, teen dramas, sitcoms, and both theatrically released and made-for-TV movies.
 Its daytime lineup was aimed towards youth and teenagers, while its primetime programs are aimed at an older teenage and family audience.
-Some of its most notable original series were the sitcom Life with Derek (which ran from 2005 through 2009), Naturally, Sadie, and the mockumentary-style teen drama The Next Step (whose series premiere was Family's highest-rated for an original series to-date).
+Some of its most notable original series were the sitcom Life with Derek (which ran from 2005 through 2009), Naturally, Sadie, and the mockumentary-style teen drama The Next Step (whose 2013 premiere was Family's highest-rated for an original series premiere to-date).

-Historically, Family and its spin-offs had been the main Canadian outlets for programming from the American Disney Channel and its sibling brands; Disney Junior and Disney XD.
+From launch through 2015, Family and its spin-offs had been the main Canadian outlets for programming from the American Disney Channel and its sibling brands; Disney Junior and Disney XD.
 Family would begin to remove Disney programming in late 2015, after Corus Entertainment acquired exclusive rights to Disney Channel and its associated brands in Canada.
 Since then, Family focused more on syndicated and off-network programming targeting teen and family audience, with DHX also entering into output agreements with AwesomenessTV, DreamWorks Animation and Mattel for programming across its networks.
 Family also co-commissioned programming with other international broadcasters, such as the children's horror anthology Creeped Out (with CBBC), and Bajillionaires (with Universal Kids; the channel had also picked up The Next Step and provided additional funding for its sixth season due to reduced financial commitments by DHX).

 As previously mandated for premium services, Family did not initially air traditional commercial advertising.
 In November 2016, in a policy change lobbied for by DHX as part of a regulatory reform by the CRTC, existing premium channels were reclassified as a discretionary service with similar licensing conditions to most other specialty channels—thus relieving them of their mandate to operate commercial-free formats.